chrisbroski/index-readme/README.md

 ###Automatic Escaping of Special Characters

-I'd like to escape &amp; when it is not a part of a HTML entity (&amp;nbsp; for example) and &lt; when it isn't part of an HTML tag.
+I'd like to escape &amp; when it is not a part of a HTML entity (&amp;nbsp; for example but not &nbsp;) and < but not <br> when it isn't part of an HTML tag.
 How do I determine the difference?

 ###Escaping